nightroman/PowerShellTraps/Module/Conflict-with-aliases/README.md

+This issue is similar to [Too-simple-function-names](../Basic/Too-simple-function-names).
+It shows that the same problem is possible in script modules.

 If a module function name X, internal or exposed, is accidentally the same as an existing in the session alias and other module functions call X then this alias may be invoked instead of the function X.